Moment Risk Measures

 Where:

-: T×1vector of portfolio returns.: expected value operator, supports weighted averages. : element-wise function application.
+: T × 1vector of portfolio returns.: Expected value operator, supports weighted averages. : Element-wise function application.

 As an optimisation problem, it can be formulated as: